 Recently, deep neural networks have shown successful for various computer vision tasks \cite{he2016deep,lecun2015deep}.
-A few deep learning methods have been proposed for AD diagnosis with sMRI scans and achieved better performance than the machine learning-based methods.
-These methods focused on learning either regional features from prior Knowledge regions (e.g., hippocampus \cite{mu_adult_2011,gutman_disease_2009}, cortical \cite{billones_demnet:_2016}), global features \cite{hosseini-asl_alzheimers_2016} or combination of both \cite{lian_hierarchical_2018}.
-Lian et al. proposed a hybrid deep learning approach using CNNs to learn combined features at multi-scale \cite{lian_hierarchical_2018}.
-Hosseini-Asl et al. predicted AD with a 3D CNN based on the pretrained 3D convolutional autoencoder model to capture anatomical shape variations from sMRI \cite{hosseini-asl_alzheimers_2016}.
+A few deep learning methods have been proposed for AD diagnosis with sMRI scans and achieved better performance than the classical machine learning-based methods.
+These methods focused on learning either regional features from prior Knowledge regions (e.g., hippocampus \cite{mu_adult_2011,gutman_disease_2009}, cortical \cite{billones_demnet:_2016}), global features \cite{hosseini-asl_alzheimers_2016} or combination of both \cite{lian_hierarchical_2018}).
+Lian et al. proposed a hybrid deep learning approach using convolutional neural networks (CNNs) to learn combined features at multiscale \cite{lian_hierarchical_2018}.
+Hosseini-Asl et al. predicted AD with a 3D CNNs based on the pretrained 3D convolutional autoencoder model to capture anatomical shape variations from sMRI \cite{hosseini-asl_alzheimers_2016}.